Y-Kilic/ai-agents-docker/README.md

 4. Agent begins loop: Thought → Tool → Action → Memory

-5. Agent reports status/results via gRPC/REST
+5. Agent saves logs thar can be obtained by the REST API

 6. Orchestrator tears down or persists agent state